-7.1 A summary of the earmarked reserves are detailed below:-

-a) Reserves Held for Directorates' Planned Developments
+- 7.1 A summary of the Earmarked Reserves are detailed below: - a) Reserves Held for Directorates' Planned Developments

-These reserves are for a number of planned developments in the forthcoming years such as car parking, ICT and Financial Systems, Adult Social Care developments as well as specific directorate issues.
-These reserves will be increased at year-end to meet any agreed funding arising from planned underspends within directorates.
+These reserves are for a number of planned developments in the forthcoming years such as pressures on the Looked After Children budget, ICT and Financial Systems, Adult Social Care developments as well as specific Directorate issues.
+These reserves will be increased at year-end to meet any agreed funding arising from planned under spends within Directorates.
 Any reserves that are no longer required will be released back into the general revenue budget.
+Some of these reserves are used over a number of financial years.